WE ARE SHAPING THE NARRATIVE

-Meet Our Sister Circle
+Meet Our Sisters Circle

 Helen Butler is executive director of the Georgia Coalition for the Peoples’ Agenda, a non-partisan organization founded by the late Dr. Joseph E. Lowery that advocates for voting rights and justice issues.
 She joined the Peoples’ Agenda in 2003 and was able to increase the membership to over 60 statewide and local organizations.
 Butler also serves as the Convener of the Black Women’s Roundtable of Georgia as an affiliate of the National Coalition on Black Civic Participation.